sid-agrawal/dotfiles/playbooks/README.md

-# ansible_article
+# Ansible for Laptop
-Example Ansible configuration to accompany a series of articles I wrote on opensource.com
+Ansible files for setting up a freshly installed OS.